raul-izquierdo/english/sources/vocabulary/Doing Things/At Work.$.md

 dar por terminado el dia
     = call it a day
-    ? : `Let's call it a day and start fresh tomorrow`
+    ?
+Vamos a dejarlo por hoy y empezar frescos mañana : `Let's call it a day and start fresh tomorrow`

 ## Responsibilities